 Some are even taking advantage of Pinterest, the new kid on the block, which provides ample opportunity for unique visual expression.
 Mei Mei Street Kitchen, a sibling-run food truck serving up creative, locally sourced, Chinese-American, farm-fresh fare in Boston, created a Pinterest page.

 Here, they not only express their personality, but also things that are important to them, like great branding and design, inspirations, plus farms they love.
 They also have a board committed to great people doing great things, which expresses an element of social good – a great thing to do, especially in the dining industry.

-On the mobile phone front, an app called Food Trucks Map debuted earlier this year, aggregating information for food trucks that are open at specific times, and lays out their locations via “pins” on a Google map.
+On the mobile phone front, an app called Roaming Hunger is now available aggregating information for food trucks that are open at specific times, and lays out their locations via “pins” on a Google map.

 Users can look up specific locations, or view all available pins to get an idea of what’s going on throughout the country.
 It’s a great way to keep tabs on your favorite trucks, plus learn about new ones.

 Everything is displayed in a straight-forward manner, with all relevant information you may need.
 It even pulls up Twitter streams for those trucks that have them.
 The food truck map is accessible from a computer, or from the iPhone and Android apps.
 While most trucks are pretty good about keeping fans up on there whereabouts via social media, this is definitely a neat way for diners to access numerous trucks’ info in one place, in an easy way.